top of page

 What is CareCredit?

 Ketamine Center of Central Georgia is happy to accept CareCredit, a credit card with flexible financing options designed exclusively for healthcare services.
-With CareCredit you can finance your ketamine infusion treatments, and pay no interest if paid off within 6 months.
-The CareCredit credit card provides you a simple, flexible way to pay for treatment.
-Upon credit approval, you can use CareCredit to pay for deductibles, copays and out-of-pocket expenses not covered by insurance, at over 270,000+ locations (including select retail locations) nationwide.
-Please visit the CareCredit website for details: www.carecredit.com.
+With CareCredit, you can finance your ketamine infusion treatments, and pay no interest if paid off within 6 months.
+The CareCredit “health and wellness” credit card provides you a simple, flexible way to pay for treatment.
+Upon credit approval, you can use CareCredit to pay for deductibles, copays, and out-of-pocket expenses not covered by insurance, at over 270,000+ locations (including select retail locations) nationwide.
+Please visit the CareCredit website for details: www.carecredit.com

 Why isn’t ketamine therapy used more commonly?